sainitish1609/menu-mind/README.md

 # menu-mind

-A small, modern, decoder-only language model built from scratch in PyTorch — and the language-model half of a vision language model (VLM) in progress.
+A small, modern, decoder-only language model built from scratch in PyTorch — and the text half of a vision language model (VLM) that is now being wired together.

 The project starts from nanoGPT and upgrades it, one piece at a time, into a contemporary Llama-style transformer: BPE tokenization, rotary position embeddings, RMSNorm, SwiGLU, Flash Attention, weight tying, and a modern training recipe.
-The eventual goal is to add a vision encoder and turn it into a VLM that can answer questions about images.
+It then goes one step further: a pretrained vision encoder and a projector are spliced onto the front of the model so that, with image–text data, it can learn to describe menu items from a photo.

+The model is trained on a menu dataset and learns to generate the **details** of a dish (category, description, price) given its **name**.

 ## Current status

-The language model is complete, trained, and saving correctly.
-The vision encoder (the piece that turns an image into embeddings the model can read) is the next step and is **not yet built**.
+- **Language model** — complete, trained, and saving correctly.
+- **Vision encoder** — built.
+It uses a frozen, pretrained SigLIP2 backbone plus a small trainable projector (`vision_encoder.py`), and the model already concatenates the projected image embeddings onto the front of the text sequence inside `forward`.
+- **Multimodal training path** — wired up end to end (image tokens are spliced in, their logits are dropped before the loss, and the prompt is masked).
+It currently runs **text-only**, because the `images` list in `test.py` is empty by default.
+Drop image files in and point the list at them to start training the projector on real photos.

 ## Architecture

 A GPT-style decoder with the following modern components:

 - **Tokenizer** — tiktoken BPE (`gpt2` encoding, ~50k vocabulary), subword tokens rather than characters.
 - **Positional encoding** — Rotary Position Embeddings (RoPE), applied to queries and keys inside attention.
 No learned absolute position table.
+The RoPE cache covers `block_size + 256` positions so it spans the spliced-in image tokens too.
 - **Normalization** — RMSNorm (pre-norm), in place of LayerNorm.
 - **Attention** — multi-head self-attention using PyTorch's fused `scaled_dot_product_attention` (Flash Attention), causal masking via `is_causal=True`.
 - **Feed-forward** — SwiGLU gated MLP (`silu(W_gate · x) * (W_up · x)` then `W_down`), hidden size ~8/3 × embedding dim.
 - **Weight tying** — the token embedding table and the output head share one weight matrix.
 - **No biases** on the linear layers, following the Llama convention.
+- **Vision encoder** — a frozen `google/siglip2-base-patch16-256` model that turns a 256×256 image into 256 patch features, cached locally under `models/siglip2/`.
+- **Projector** — a single `nn.Linear` that resizes SigLIP2's 768-dim patch features to the model's embedding width (`n_embd`) so images and text share one space.

 Default model size (set in `hyperparameters.py`):